Requirements to work on a cruise ship

 PEME Medical - Requirements to Work on a Cruise Ship

-Cruise lines will require that you go through an extensive pre-employment medical checkup (PEME) before they can officially extend an offer letter to you.
-You will be required to complete a physical check, blood work that includes HIV check.
+Cruise lines will require you to undergo an extensive pre-employment medical checkup (PEME) before they can officially extend an offer letter to you.

 • Chest X-Ray